-3.2.3 The Final Weight for 2009
+3.2.3 The Final Weight for 2011

-The composite weights of two groups of persons who were out-of-scope on December 31, 2009 were poststratified.
+The final raking of those in-scope at the end of the year has been described above.
+In addition, the composite weights of two groups of persons who were out-of-scope on December 31, 2011 were poststratified.
 Specifically, the weights of those who were in-scope some time during the year, out-of-scope on December 31, and entered a nursing home during the year were poststratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
-Those who died while in-scope during 2009 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
-Separate decedent control totals were developed for the "65 and older" and "under 65" civilian noninstitutionalized populations.
+The weights of persons who died while in-scope during 2011 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
+Separate decedent control totals were developed for the "65 and older" and "under 65" civilian, noninstitutionalized decedent populations.